lucid-wei/g-cubed_teaching_model/docs/model_sym_files.md

 <SYM> -html ggg2r170.sym model_<VERSION>_<NUMBER>.html
 ```

-Both of these commands should be run from within the sym subfolder documented above.
+Both of these commands should be run from within the sym subdirectory documented above.
 In other words, you will need to run command like this to change your location before you run your .exe:
 ```
 cd path/where/you/extract/this/repo/model_model_files/sym
 ```